Saturday, March 7, 2026

 Graphene membranes

-One of the most promising polymer membranes for CO2 filtration are made of graphene oxide.
+One of the most promising polymer membranes for CO2 filtration is made of graphene oxide.
 Graphene is the world’s thinnest and strongest material.
 It consists of one layer of carbon atoms organized in a hexagonal pattern.

 Related